Matthewalvarado25/azure-network-protocols/README.md

 <br />

 Create a Windows 10 Virtual Machine
-- In Azure, navigate to "Virtual Machines"
+- In Azure, browse to "Virtual Machines"
 - Click "Create" then select "Azure Virtual Machine"
 - Under "Resource group", select the resource group you just created
 - Under "Image", select the Windows 10 Pro option
-- Review + create your virtual machine
+- Review and create your virtual machine

 <p>